dsscollection/git-github-for-stats/README.md

 -   GitHub makes a fantastic course management system for courses that use R (<span class="citeproc-not-found" data-reference-id="R">**???**</span>).
 You can exchange actual working code with your students and explore the associated results.
 -   By using common mechanics across work modes (research, teaching, analysis), you achieve basic competence quickly and avoid the demoralizing forget-relearn cycle.

 Now the bad news: Git was built neither for the exact usage described here, nor for broad usability.
 You will undoubtedly notice this, so it's best to know in advance.
 Happily, there are many helpful tools that mediate your interactions with Git.
-GitHub itself is a fine example, as is [RStudio](https://www.rstudio.com/products/rstudio/).
+GitHub itself is a fine example, as is [RStudio](https://www.rstudio.com/products/rstudio/) (*RStudio Integrated Desktop Environment*, n.d.).
 In addition to pointing out tools that soften Git's sharpest edges, I recommend specific habits and attitudes that reduce frustration.

 What is Git?
 ------------

-[Git](http://git-scm.com) is a **version control system**.
+Git is a **version control system**.
 Its original purpose was to help groups of developers work collaboratively on big software projects.
 Git manages the evolution of a set of files -- called a **repository** or **repo** -- in a sane, highly structured way.
 It is like the "Track Changes" feature from Microsoft Word, but more rigorous, powerful, and scaled up to multiple files.

 Git has been re-purposed by the data science community (Ram 2013; Bartlett 2016; Perez-Riverol et al. 2016).
 We use it to manage the motley collection of files that make up typical data analytical projects, which consist of data, figures, reports, and, yes, source code.
 Even those who identify more as statistician than data scientist generally have a similar mix of files that are the artifacts of a project.